 Aspen, Colorado, is famous for its pristine ski slopes, but there's so much more to this mountain town than winter sports.
-Whether you’re visiting for the first time or thinking about making Aspen your next home, it won't take long to realize the lifestyle here is one-of-a-kind.
+Whether you’re visiting for the first time or exploring Aspen real estate with plans to make it your next home, it won't take long to realize the lifestyle here is one-of-a-kind.
 Between outdoor adventures, gourmet dining, and a buzzing arts scene, there’s no shortage of unforgettable things to do in Aspen all year long.

 Families and beginners will feel right at home at Buttermilk, where the gentle trails are perfect for learning—and where the Winter X Games light up the mountain every January.
 Meanwhile, Snowmass delivers the largest variety, with over 3,000 acres of trails, a lively base village, and plenty of options for skiers and riders of every level.